);

 How can women overcome these challenges?

-Women have been overcoming these challenges for years and will continue to do so by working harder, making sacrifices and by taking on the challenges of a male dominant workforce by putting themselves out there and proving their worth.
+Women have been overcoming these challenges for years and will continue to do so by working harder, making sacrifices, and by taking on the challenges of a male dominated workforce by putting themselves out there and proving their worth.

 Christy Ward